iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - Encryption (in transit and at rest)
   - Access controls
   - Consent flows (e.g., national identifier required for specific purchases)
-  - Location behavior (one-time vs optional event-based sharing)
+  - Location behavior (one-time and optional event-based triggers): ensuring opt-in, clear user control, and no continuous/background tracking

 **Artifacts I produced (what existed in the project)**
 - **Data handling map (by feature + platform)**